Home > Health & Fitness

 Insulin cannot be taken orally because the body's digestive juices destroy it.
-Injections of insulin under the skin ensure that it is absorbed slowly by the body for a long-lasting effect.
+Injections of insulin under the skin are the most common way to administer the medications (inhaled insulin has been available, but is used rarely).
 The timing and frequency of insulin injections depend upon a number of factors:

 The FDA will continue to examine whether Afrezza increases the risk for lung impairment or cancer, and whether it is appropriate for children.
 A previous inhaled insulin was withdrawn from the market because of changes in lung function and modest patient interest.

 An insulin pump can improve blood glucose control and quality of life with fewer hypoglycemic episodes than multiple injections.
 The pumps correct for the "dawn phenomenon" (sudden rise of blood glucose in the morning) and allow quick reductions for specific situations, such as exercise.
-Many different brands are available.
+A number of different brands are available.